ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 This step covers the essential connections to get the unit running.

 1.  **Mount the Unit:**
-    * Lift the converter using the designated lifting points.
+    * lift the unit using the lifting equipment (Recommendation: scissor-lift table or the hydraulic lift cart).
+    * Align the unit in its final position or rack.
+    * Slide the unit inside and fasten the unit’s mounting flanges with the specified bolts and washers.
     * Securely mount it to your rack or chassis using the correct bolt size and type.

     ***See Also:*** [Install the Converter (Mechanical)](../installation#install-the-converter-mechanical)